-Tool Туре Access Capabilities HPD GUI Website [26] Add or remove metadata to make the file CF- and/or ACDD-compliant; include ISO Metadata in an Earth Science data file.
-HDFView GUI Website [27] Create, edit, and delete content of netCDF-4 and HDF5 files. ncatted CLI NCO Toolkit [83]; Anaconda [80] add-on Edit netCDF-4 global, group and variable-level attributes. ncks CLI NCO Toolkit [83]; Anaconda [80] add-on For netCDF-4: subset, chunk, compress, convert between versions, copy variables from one file to another, merge files, print.
-Ncrename CLI NCO Toolkit [83]; Anaconda [80] add-on Rename groups, dimensions, variables and attributes of netCDF-4 files. ncdump CLI NetCDF-4 C library [75] Print the internal metadata of netCDF-4 files. ncgen CLI NetCDF-4 C library [75] Convert ASCII files to netCDF-4 format.
+Tool Type Access Capabilities HDFView GUI Website [29] Create, edit, and delete content of netCDF-4 and HDF5 files. h5diff CLI HDF5 library [28] Compare a pair of netCDF-4 or HDF5 files.
+The differences are reported as ASCII text. ncatted CLI NCO Toolkit [96] Edit netCDF-4 global, group and variable-level attributes. ncks CLI NCO Toolkit [96] For netCDF-4: subset, chunk, compress, convert between versions, copy variables from one file to another, merge files, print. ncompare CLI NASA github [95] Compare a pair of netCDF-4 files.
+Runs directly in Python and provides an aligned and colorized difference report for quick assessments of groups, variable names, types, shapes, and attributes.
+Can generate .txt, .csv or .xlsx report files. ncrename CLI NCO Toolkit [96] Rename groups, dimensions, variables, and attributes of netCDF-4 files. ncdump CLI NetCDF-4 C library [88] Print the internal metadata of netCDF-4 files. ncgen CLI NetCDF-4 C library [88] Convert ASCII files to netCDF-4 format.

-6.4 End-User Tools
+6.4 Other Community-Used Tools

-Two generalized GUI tools in particular work with a large variety of netCDF and HDF products: Panoply [79] and HDFView [27].
+Two generalized GUI tools in particular work with a large variety of netCDF and HDF products: Panoply [92] and HDFView [29].
 Thus, these are recommended for at least minimal testing of data products before their release to users.
-If a data product cannot be read (and ideally plotted) through these tools, it indicates serious problems in the product.
 Appendix C provides illustrations of these tools.
 In addition, it is helpful to test with tools that are in wide use by the target community for a data product, such as GIS tools for land processes products.
-In the yearly EOSDIS user survey for 2018, the tools mentioned by more than 10 users are included in Table 5, in descending order of mentions:
+Some of these tools are shown in Table 5.
+This table provides representative examples of data analysis tools, and is intended to spark a discussion of what tools the target community(communities) is(are) using.

 Table 5.
-Frequently used end-user tools
+Other community-used tools